oracle-quickstart/oci-enterprise-scale-baseline-landing-zone/README.md

 terraform-docs markdown table --sort-by required --show inputs --show outputs . > VARIABLES.md
 ```

+## Sandbox Mode

+The sandbox mode is an alternate deployment method that can be used for development or demonstration purposes.

+For more information follow this [link](SANDBOX.md).

 ## The Team
 This repository was developed by the Oracle OCI Regulatory Solutions and Automation (RSA) team.